-Today the Mayor and the Speaker announced that they are committed to passing legislation mandating universal access to legal representation for low-income tenants in housing court!!
+On February 12, 2017, the NYC Mayor and the NYC City Council Speaker announced that they are committed to passing legislation mandating universal access to legal representation for low-income tenants in housing court!!
 This will mean that tenants no longer have to fear unjust evictions.
 This will mean that tenants no longer have to fear eviction as retaliation for organizing in their buildings or holding their landlords accountable.
 This will mean that we have more tools to fight gentrification.
 This is a victory for all of New York.

-Today’s landmark agreement sends a strong message to NYC tenants that their lives, homes and communities matter, that the City won’t stand by as they are forced to navigate the courts without representation and that they will be protected.
-Today is a huge step forward towards creating a more equitable and just city.
+This landmark agreement sends a strong message to NYC tenants that their lives, homes and communities matter, that the City won’t stand by as they are forced to navigate the courts without representation and that they will be protected.
+This is a huge step forward towards creating a more equitable and just city.

 It is also a testament to the power, strength and beauty of organizing. ¡Si se puede, si se pudo y si se podrá!

 Overview of the RTCNYC Coalition:

 The Right to Counsel Coalition of NYC is made up of tenant organizing groups, tenant advocates, law schools and legal services organizations.
 We are working together to ensure that our city’s housing courts are a place of fairness, justice and equity.
 We do not support forced displacements that can and should be prevented and we believe that safe and affordable housing is central to our city’s future.
 We led the campaign that culminated in the passage of Intro 214-B, a law that ensures that tenants are represented in eviction cases by licensed, qualified and experienced attorneys when they go to housing court to defend their rights.
 The Coalition will be actively organizing and advocating while this law is phased in.